radimbig/TimeManager/README.md

 2. Go to the folder `cd TimeManager`
 3. Run `dotnet restore` to install the necessary dependencies
 # Usage💡
-`dotnet run` in repository folder to run the TimeManager
+`dotnet run` in repository folder to build and run the TimeManager
 ## Features 🔍
-Start with windows ✅
+Start with windows ✅\
-Search in processes ✅
+Search in processes ✅\
-List of observed processes ✅
+List of observed processes ✅\
-SqlLite db ✅
+SQL Lite db ✅\
 AutoSaving ✅
 ## Used technologies 🖥️
 WPF\
 Entity Framework\
-SQL Lite Database\
+SQL Lite Database